 - IBJ runs radio rights awareness programs to explain to individuals their legal rights to counsel, to a fair trial, and to be free from torture, and advising them on where to seek legal aid services.

-- IBJ provides legal skills trainings to increase the capacity of Cambodia’s criminal defense lawyers.
+- IBJ provides legal skills training to increase the capacity of Cambodia’s criminal defense lawyers.

 - IBJ organizes Roundtable discussions to promote cooperation among justice stakeholders including Governors, Commune Chiefs, Judges, Prosecutors, NGOs, Prison Chiefs.